Pernifloss/ImageMap/README.md

 # ImageMap

-Simple Android library to display bitmap on top of an Image.
+Simple Android library to display bitmaps on top of an Image.

 For now, you can get it on this repo
 ```groovy